blazejsewera/blog/src/pages/refactoring-teams.md

-and organizations, which focuses mostly on finding the person responsible for a failure that occurred, but not how to fix the issue, or prevent such failure in the future.
+and organizations, which focuses mostly on finding the person responsible for a failure that occurred, but not how to fix the issue, or prevent such failure in the future.[^blame-game]

 People playing it aim at avoiding solving the problem themselves, just like with the "log and throw" pattern.